carlosb1/upc-aidl-19-team4/README.md

 ## Motivation

-At the beginning, my main motivation is the implementation of a complete pipeline for people recognition, where I analysed the different parts: *detection* and *recognition*.
-In the moment to work with recognition I like Siamese networks[1] and how they can work better for recognition, I decided to reviewed it.
+At the beginning, my main motivation was the implementation of a complete pipeline for people recognition, where I analysed the different parts: *detection* and *recognition*.
+In the moment to work with recognition I liked the  Siamese networks[1] and how they improve the performance then  I decided to reviewed it.

-After this, I was very interested how a retrieval system can be work and be scalable applying cosine functions[2].
-With this report, I understand how the extraction of features can be very powerful for a lot of type of solutions.
+After this, I started to be interested in how a retrieval system can work and can be scalable applying cosine functions[2].
+With this code, I could figure out how the extraction of features has a powerful role int this type of solution.

 # Structure Code